by Micah Frank (Puremagnetik Owner and Creative Director)

 Inspired by soundscape ecologists such as Bernie Krause and R. Murray Schafer I have spent countless hours over the past 3 years recording ecosystems.
 This project has taken me from Costa Rica to Iceland, throughout the American west, Germany and Israel.
 Oftentimes I would set up multichannel installations to capture a "snapshot" of an entire ecosystem.
 These installations have involved hydrophones in conjunction with binaural, M/S and contact microphones.
 Never knowing exactly what I would use the recordings for, I persisted with the project, confident that the answer would reveal itself in time.
 Finally, I think we have some positive momentum behind all of those nights in a tent and camper van!

-Acoustic Ecologies is going to be a line extension separate from the Puremagnetik catalog.
-Unlike Puremagnetik products, Acoustic Ecologies is going to be Kontakt-centric.
-I plan to utilize much of Kontakt's AET features to combine these recordings into other types of timbres and voices.
+Acoustic Ecologies will be a line extension (perhaps separate from the Puremagnetik catalog).
+Unlike normal Puremagnetik products, I plan to utilize many of Kontakt's AET features to combine these recordings into other types of timbres and voices.
 The instruments will allow you to morph between the ecology recordings and synthesized parameters.

 We begin work on Acoustic Ecologies this month!
 Please stay tuned for more details and updates.

-These are some of the raw recordings I have made over the past 3 years.
+These are some of the raw recordings I have made over the past few years.